lukebergen/dotfiles/nvim/README.md

 ## Some Handy Built-in and Plugin Commands

 :Inspect         =>  inspect syntax/highlight group of whatever the cursor is currently on (useful for changing colors in the colorscheme)
-:InspectTree  => show the treesitter parse of the current buffer (not _super_ useful for anything, but pretty cool) :Lazy  => bring up the Lazy plugin manager interface
+:InspectTree     => show the treesitter parse of the current buffer (not _super_ useful for anything, but pretty cool) :Lazy            => bring up the Lazy plugin manager interface :SessionSave     => save the current session (saves based on pwd) :SessionRestore  => load the saved session (if one exists) based on pwd